simpsonst/posthack/README.md

         message-limit: 100
 ```

-Use `pushimap -l` as before to get the escaped names of the folders in question.
+Use `push-imap -l` as before to get the escaped names of the folders in question.
 Quote them correctly for YAML, if necessary.

 When ready, set up an infrequent cronjob to purge the old messages: